openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-hello.rst

     .. note::

-       We are setting both LAYERSERIES_CORENAMES and LAYERSERIES_COMPAT in this particular case, because we are using bitbake without OpenEmbedded.
+       We are setting both ``LAYERSERIES_CORENAMES`` and :term:`LAYERSERIES_COMPAT` in this particular case, because we are using bitbake without OpenEmbedded.
-       You should usually just use LAYERSERIES_COMPAT to specify the OE-Core versions for which your layer is compatible, and add the meta-openembedded layer to your project.
+       You should usually just use :term:`LAYERSERIES_COMPAT` to specify the OE-Core versions for which your layer is compatible, and add the meta-openembedded layer to your project.

     You need to create the recipe file next.
 Inside your layer at the